 - Worth it if you hike or camp in remote areas where nighttime signaling could be life-saving, or if you want the most tool-dense bracelet available

-- Skip it if you only hike during daylight, want all-day comfort (get the ELK), or are budget-conscious (the NVioAsport offers an LED at nearly half the price)
+- Skip it if you only hike during daylight, want all-day comfort (get the ELK), or are budget-conscious (the NVioAsport 20-in-1 offers an LED at nearly half the price)

 How bright is the NexfinityOne SOS LED light?